Exploring Blockchain Interoperability: Frameworks, Use Cases, and Future Challenges: Introduction

+{Several recent studies have explored blockchain interoperability from different perspectives.
+For example, Belchior et al. \cite{interoperability_2} provide a comprehensive survey of interoperability protocols and classifications, while works such as Ren et al. \cite{general_ch_1} and Kotey et al. \cite{std_2} examine architectural designs, communication models, and challenges in heterogeneous blockchain environments.
+Unlike these existing surveys, which primarily focus on interoperability protocols, classifications, and taxonomies, this paper adopts a platform-centric perspective.} Rather than providing an exhaustive survey, we focus on how widely used blockchain ecosystems implement interoperability mechanisms in practice.
+In addition, we complement this analysis with a conceptual multi-entity use case to illustrate how interoperability is realised in real-world scenarios.
+This combined perspective provides practical insights into the design and application of interoperable blockchain systems.
+The contributions of this paper are as follows.

+\begin{itemize} \item {A platform-oriented analysis of widely used blockchain ecosystems that support interoperability, highlighting the architectural mechanisms used to enable cross-chain communication.} \item {A conceptual supply-chain case study demonstrating how heterogeneous blockchain systems can interact using interoperable architectures.} \item {A discussion of open research challenges related to interoperability in heterogeneous multi-chain environments.} \end{itemize}

+Unlike prior survey-based studies, this work emphasises a platform-oriented analysis combined with a practical interoperability scenario, providing a clearer understanding of how interoperability mechanisms are applied in real-world settings.

-\begin{itemize} \item We make a general study of the major platforms that provide interoperability between heterogeneous blockchain platforms. \item We propose a supply chain-based case study to demonstrate how interoperable blockchains can enhance a specific use case. \item We list key challenges that need to be resolved and require further research. \end{itemize} The structure of the rest of the paper is as follows.
-Section~\ref{sec: interoperability} deals with interoperable solutions proposed for homogeneous and heterogeneous blockchain platforms.
-Section~\ref{sec: scenario} discusses a case study on a supply chain scenario from the perspective of interoperable blockchain.
-Section~\ref{sec: future_challenges} speaks about a few challenges that further need attention.
-Lastly, section~\ref{sec: conclusion} concludes the paper.
+The structure of the rest of the paper is as follows.
+Section~\ref{sec: interoperability} deals with the interoperable solutions proposed for homogeneous and heterogeneous blockchain platforms.
+Section~\ref{sec: scenario} discusses a case study on a supply chain scenario from the perspective of an interoperable blockchain.
+Section~\ref{sec: future_challenges} discusses some challenges that require further attention.
+Finally, Section ~\ref{sec: conclusion} concludes the paper.